chvmvd/lubuntu-settings/README.md

-# My settings of Lubuntu.
+# My Settings of Lubuntu.
 This is my settings of Lubuntu.